travisfw/Enlightened_Structure/Software_Zero/index.md

 layout: post
 ---

-_Next generation distributed collaboration platform_
+_ -- a next generation distributed collaboration platform -- _

 The Story
 ================================